Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 Session time limits
 ***************************

 When a session is started, it is assigned a maximum session timeout value (by default, it is set to the system limit).
-After the maximum session timeout is reached, the session is permanently closed.
+After the maximum session timeout is reached, the session is permanently closed  and any queued jobs that remain in the session are put into a ``failed`` state.
 The maximum session timeout value is set on the ``max_time`` parameter, which can be greater than the program’s ``max_execution_time``.

 Additionally, there is a 5 minute *interactive* timeout value.
 If there are no session jobs queued within that window, the session is temporarily deactivated and normal job selection resumes.
 During job selection, if the job scheduler gets a new job from the session and its maximum timeout value has not been reached, the session is reactivated until its maximum timeout value is reached.